 By Desirae Gracyn | Written: February 13th, 2026.
 Ongoing Updates Until End of March

-In January, things start to look up.
-My mental health is doing way better.
-I’ve gotten a lot of things off my plate.
-I feel organized again.
-And a lot of positive things have been happening.
+In January, things started to look up.
+My mental health was doing way better.
+I had gotten a lot of things off my plate.
+I felt organized again.
+And a lot of positive things had been happening.

-In January, I started applying to jobs much more intensely.
+In January, I also started applying to jobs much more intensely.
 I was ready to go back into the workforce.
 And I wanted a hospital position.
 I had several in-person interviews, 2nd interviews, walk-throughs, and promising possibilities.
-Well, in mid-January, my dream hospital, in my dream department, offered me a job.
-I am so thrilled.
+Well, before the month was out, my dream hospital, in my dream department, offered me a job.
+I was so thrilled.
 Nervous, but thrilled.
-I start mid February!
+I started mid February!

 At the very end of February, I finally tried to write a new story.
 Before this, I had been feeling like I had nothing left in me.
 I didn’t think I could write anything new.
-But then… There was this anthology that had a pretty cover on it.
+But then… there was this anthology that had a pretty cover on it.
 I wanted to be in that anthology.
-So… I wrote, edited, sent to beta readers, and submitted all within five hours.
+So… I wrote a story, edited it, sent it to beta readers, and submitted the story all within five hours.
 I’m happy to say it was accepted and well-liked.
 My energy had been restored.
 I no longer felt like a failure.
-Since then, I have written another short story, two drabbles, and three microfiction pieces.
-So far, one drabble has been accepted.
+Since then, I wrote another short story, two drabbles, and three microfiction pieces.
+So far, one drabble got accepted.

 I’m so thrilled to announce that I’ve finally joined the bandwagon and am in the process of getting character art for all my books!